saravananveerayahjayaraman/Kiosk/README.md

 sudo nano /etc/xdg/lxsession/LXDE-pi/autostart

 As you can probably guess this is a file that runs when your pi boots.
 To disable the screensaver add a # to the beginning of the line, this comments the line out.
+For example change this line from
 @xscreensaver -no-splash
+to
+#@xscreensaver -no-splash

 Next add these lines underneath the screensaver line